-The labeling requirements apply for any products containing greater than 400 milligrams of sodium, 10 grams of sugar, or 4 grams of saturated fats per 100 grams.
-For foods in liquid form, 300 milligrams of sodium, 5 grams of sugar, or 3 grams of saturated fats per 100 milliliters.
+The new labeling requirements were implemented in two phases.
+The first phase was a transition period lasting 12 months and began on January 1, 2020.
+During the first phase, the labeling requirements applied for any products containing greater than 500 milligrams of sodium, 13.5 grams of sugar or 5 grams of saturated fats per 100 grams.
+For foods in liquid form, 400 milligrams of sodium, 5 grams of sugar or 3 grams of saturated fats per 100 milligrams of sodium, 10 grams of sugar, and 4 grams of saturated fats per 100 grams of product. foods in liquid form, the new threshold for sodium in liquids decreased to 300 milligrams per 100 milliliters; the thresholds for sugar and saturated fats in liquids remained unchanged.